manikandann95/LearningPython/regex.md

 ```
 re.findall - finds all the given substrings
 #------------------------------------------------------------------------------------------
-How to match a certain character / Substring or string / sentence **Several Times**
+How to match a certain character / Substring or string/sentence **Several Times**
 Eg: We Need to find the longest word in the string / Find the hostnames in the log,

 for that we use **Repeated Matches**  : ".*" dot followed by star rather than single dot